sensi-1337/mac-diagnose/README.md

 # mac-dignose
-dignostics and log information about your device
+diagnostics and log information about your device